remix-run/react-router/docs/contributing.md

 React Router uses a monorepo to host code for multiple packages.
 These packages live in the `packages` directory.

-We use [Yarn workspaces](https://legacy.yarnpkg.com/en/docs/workspaces/) to manage installation of dependencies and running various scripts.
-To get everything installed, just run `yarn` or `yarn install` from the repo root.
+We use [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) to manage installation of dependencies and running various scripts.
+To get everything installed, just run `npm install` from the repo root.

 ### Building

-Calling `yarn build` from the root directory will run the build, which should take only a few seconds.
+Calling `npm run build` from the root directory will run the build, which should take only a few seconds.
 It's important to build all the packages together because `react-router-dom` and `react-router-native` both use `react-router` as a dependency.

 ### Testing

 Before running the tests, you need to run a build.
-After you build, running `yarn test` from the root directory will run **every** package's tests.
+After you build, running `npm run test` from the root directory will run **every** package's tests.
 If you want to run tests for a specific package, use e.g. `jest --projects package/react-router`.

 TODO